 Sanja Matsuri is recommended for people who like historical festivals and portable shrines.
 It is a must-see as it is held in the Asakusa area, which is a typical sightseeing spot in Tokyo.

-8. Beginning of June: 山王祭 Sanno Festival [Chiyoda-ku, Tokyo]
+8. Beginning of June: Sanno Festival (Chiyoda-ku, Tokyo)

 Top 20 Japanese Festivals not to miss out on in Japan in 2022 Sanno Festival

-Date: To be announced (4th June – 13th June, 2022)
+Date: To be announced (4th June – 13th June, 2024)

 The festival stage is set up in the centre of Tokyo, in places like the Imperial Palace and Marunouchi.
 The festival displays different mikoshi and floats with phoenix decorations.
-Come and feel like you have travelled back into the Edo period.
+Come and feel like you have travelled back to the Edo period.

-The Sanno festival is only held on even-numbered years.
+The Sanno Festival is only held on even-numbered years.
 The festivities last for 11 days.

 You will see a nine-hour long parade beginning and ending at the Hie-jinja Shrine and multiple costume performances.
-The festival is a great experience for those who are interested in traditional Japanese culture, as many Japanese ancient arts, folk dances, rituals, and ceremonies will be performed as part of the festivities.
+The festival is a great experience for those who are interested in traditional Japanese culture, as many ancient Japanese arts, folk dances, rituals, and ceremonies will be performed as part of the festivities.

-It’s hard to choose which day is the best day to visit the festival because the festival features a wide range of events and activities every day.
+It’s hard to choose which day is the best to visit the festival because the festival features a wide range of events and activities every day.
 If you have the time, don’t hesitate to join the celebration for more than one day, because this is one of the best kinds of cultural immersion!

-9. The month of July: 祇園祭 Gion Festival [Kyoto City, Kyoto Prefecture]
+9. The month of July: Gion Festival (Kyoto City, Kyoto Prefecture)

 Top 20 Japanese Festivals not to miss out on in Japan in 2022 Gion Festival

-Date: To be announced (1st July –31st July, 2022)
+Date: To be announced (1st July – 31st July, 2024)

 The Gion Festival in Kyoto is one of the three major festivals in Japan.
 The festival takes a month from the beginning of July and attracts many people from all over the world.
 During Gion Matsuri, 33 floats called Yamaboko are showcased with the theme of Japanese legends.
-All are prepared over time long periods of time for this festival.
+All are prepared over long periods of time for this festival.

 The biggest highlight is the Yamahoko parade, which is held at the pre-festival and the post-festival.
 The Gion Hayashi and the floats are so gorgeous that they are called “moving museums.”